No passwords, no registration, no paywalls, no popups, no AI

 August 7, 2013

 A. Hi Emma.
-Type 1 is a special high temperature type; I'm pretty sure you're thinking of Type 3, which is a very thin translucent oxide coating which gains its color from the same diffraction process you see in carnival glass, or when a drop of oil falls into a puddle of water.
-The coating is a fraction of a wavelength long and favors a particular color depending on its thickness.
+Type 1 is a special high temperature type; I'm pretty sure you're thinking of Type 3, which is a thin translucent oxide coating which gains its color from the same diffraction process you see in carnival glass, or when a drop of oil falls into a puddle of water.
+The coating is a fraction of a wavelength thick and favors a particular color depending on its thickness.
 By varying the voltage you can control that thickness.
-Many hobbyists practice it, and there are few secrets.
+Many hobbyists practice it, and there are few secrets. search the site for "decorative anodizing of titanium".

-But type 2 is thick anodizing for wear and anti-gall purposes, rather than decorative value -- and how to do it well is a trade secret.
+But type 2 is functional anodizing for wear and anti-gall purposes, rather than decorative value -- and how to do it remains a trade secret.
 Your options are:

 1. to farm the work out to shops who operate the process and know how to do it,

-The fifth option, getting someone to reveal those trade secrets to the world on the internet for free as a favor, simply isn't available.
+Getting someone to reveal their trade secrets on the internet isn't available.
 Sorry.

 Regards,